SamirMohsUNC/py_MC_sim/README.md

 95% CI for CVaR: 3.15% to 3.25%

-## Why This Project Matters
+## What this simulator accomplishes
-Demonstrates skills in quantitative finance, risk management, and numerical optimization.
+Builds skills in quantitative finance, risk management, and numerical optimization.
 Bridges theory (VaR, CVaR, EWMA, statistical backtesting) with practice (real financial data, realistic caps, stress tests).
 Built to resemble a mini risk engine like those used in hedge funds or risk departments.